WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **RDS** secrets **can be rotated automatically** by the service itself

-* you can **manually rotate the secret** using a **lambda function**
+* you can **manually rotate the secret** using a **lambda function**.
+Be careful though, **always have at least 2 sets of users or credentials you are manually rotating through**.
+This is because **replacing the credentials for 1 entity might cause disruptions**.
+There is a **lag between the change you made in your lambda and the SecretsManager propagating this change**

 - when you **first** configure the **secrets rotation**, the **secret is rotated**.
 This means that the value of that secret is different than the initial value that you set that secret to.
-  This might cause confusion where you forget to update your application to actually use the `Secrets Manager` and you cannot connect to eg. a database.
+This might cause confusion where you forget to **update your application to actually use the `Secrets Manager` and you cannot connect to eg. a database.**

 #### Billing